 Hans Scharoun's iconic concert hall home to one of the world's great orchestras

-What is the best time of year to visit attractions in Germany?
+When is the best season to visit attractions in Germany?

 May-June and September-October for ideal weather and manageable crowds.
 December for Christmas markets.
 July-August busiest and most expensive.